typedb/typedb-docs/03-client-api/04-new-client.md

 ### gRPC Definition Structure

 Finally, here is the layout of the protocol.
 Most interactions happen via messages defined in `Session.proto`.
-The sub-messages used in later interactions are further defined in `Answer.proto` and `Concept.proto`. `Keyspace.proto` is separate - operations on keyspaces do not require sessions or transactions to be active.
+The sub-messages used in later interactions are further defined in `Answer.proto` and `Concept.proto`. `Database.proto` is separate - operations on databases do not require sessions or transactions to be active.

 ```
 protocol/
-├── keyspace
+├── database
-│   └── Keyspace.proto          # RPC endpoint for manually listing, creating, and deleting keyspaces
+│   └── Database.proto          # RPC endpoint for manually listing, creating, and deleting databases
 └── session
     ├── Session.proto           # Entry point for sessions, transactions, and iterating responses
     ├── Answer.proto            # Response messsages, e.g. maps, sets, lists of Concepts, among others